Doctoral Seminar, Collaborative Specialization in Global Health

 I. First Assignment

-i) All students will be required to prepare an article for submission to Juxtaposition (https://juxtamagazine.org/).
+i) All students will be required to prepare an article for submission to Juxtaposition (https://juxtamagazine.org/) or another publication venue of your choice (e.g. DLSPH’s Centre for Global Health’s newsletter, the Conversation, etc.) in consultation with the instructor.
 The objective of this assignment is to develop skills for communicating research to non-academic audiences.
 Students are encouraged to consider articles related to current events, talks, symposia, and their own research.
-With permission from the instructor, students can also prepare an article for submission to another publication venue.

 II.
-Second Assignment – please select one from the following options This assignment aims to develop skills in effectively communicating research to different audiences (researchers, donors, peers, etc.) Students must confirm which assignment they will complete with the course instructor.
+Second Assignment – please select one from the following three options.
+This assignment aims to develop skills in effectively communicating research to different audiences (researchers, donors, peers, etc.) Students must confirm which assignment they will complete with the course instructor.

 3) Presentation